Hattorius/ChainPay/README.md

 Shit I just remembered how little time I have left.
 Even though the deadline is 5 days from now, I'll be leaving for holiday on Sunday at 6 am.
 Meaning I have about 48 hours left from now.
 This is gonna be a tight one..

+## How can a user pay?
+- Invoice in BNB, pays in BNB
+- Invoice in token, pays in same token
+- Invoice in token or BNB, pays in other token
+- Invoice in token, pays in BNB